 1. We would consider selling, but where do we go?

 But that’s the challenge today.
-They aren’t worried about selling and cashing out.
-With prices climbing and very little choices available in many markets, plus long delays for new construction, these are all hesitation points that are holding sellers back from moving forward.
+With prices and rates climbing and very few choices available in many markets, plus long delays for new construction, these are all hesitation points that are holding sellers back from moving forward.

 When a client or prospect reaches out to discuss selling their property — whether it is simply a happy thought at this point or they have a timeframe in mind — it is best to start getting them familiar with what choices may look like for both finding something to buy or rent.